-Meal and rest breaks cause employers in Los Angeles much confusion.
+Meal and rest breaks cause employers in Los Angeles substantial confusion.
 This is mainly due to the fact that federal and California break laws request employers to meet different requirements.
-For instance, meal and rest breaks are not required under federal law, however, California labor laws require that both meal and rest breaks must be provided to the employee.
+For instance, meal and rest breaks are not required under federal law, but California labor code requires both meal and rest breaks be provided to employees.

 California Break Laws – California Labor Code Section 226.7